 DAE Tools Project

-DAE Tools is a free/open-source cross-platform object- and equation-oriented process
+DAE Tools is a cross-platform equation-based and object-oriented process

-- Processing of the results (plotting and exporting to various file formats)
+- Processing of the results, such as plotting and exporting to various file formats

 - Report generation